DMOJ/dmoj-rust/README.md

 ## Macros

-### `println!` and `print!`
+### `print!` and `println!`

-This crate exports `println!` and `print!` macros that shadow the prelude versions.
-These versions are about 10 times faster, fully API compatible, but sacrifice thread safety.
+This crate exports `print!` and `println!` macros that shadow the prelude versions.
+These versions are about 10 times faster and fully API compatible, but sacrifice thread safety.